-7. Meaning of person conducting a business or undertaking - persons excluded
+7 Meaning of person conducting a business or undertaking-persons excluded

-- (1) For the purposes of section 5(6) of the Act, a strata title body corporate that is responsible for any common areas used only for residential purposes may be taken not to be a person conducting a business or undertaking in relation to those premises. - (2) Subregulation (1) does not apply if the strata title body corporate engages any worker as an employee. - (3) For the purposes of section 5(6) of the Act, an incorporated association may be taken not to be a person conducting a business or undertaking if the incorporated association consists of a group of volunteers working together for 1 or more community purposes where - (a) the incorporated association, either alone or jointly with any other similar incorporated association, does not employ any person to carry out work for the incorporated association; and - (b) none of the volunteers, whether alone or jointly with any other volunteers, employs any person to carry out work for the incorporated association. - (4) In this regulation, strata title body corporate means a body corporate formed under the Strata Titles Act 1998.
+- (1) For subsection 5(6) of the Act, a strata title body corporate that is responsible for any common areas used only for residential purposes may be taken not to be a person conducting a business or undertaking in relation to those premises. - (2) Subregulation (1) does not apply if the strata title body corporate engages any worker as an employee. - (3) For subsection 5(6) of the Act, an incorporated association may be taken not to be a person conducting a business or undertaking if the incorporated association consists of a group of volunteers working together for one or more community purposes where: - (a) the incorporated association, either alone or jointly with any other similar incorporated association, does not employ any person to carry out work for the incorporated association; and - (b) none of the volunteers, whether alone or jointly with any other volunteers, employs any person to carry out work for the incorporated association. - (4) In this regulation: